jrivas112/cse15l-lab-reports/labs/lab3.md

 ```
 ### Option 3: Find, finding and removing file, two examples
 How to find and delete a file with confirmation.
+Here we use the command to confirm that we want to delete the file
 #### Example 5:
 ```console
 [user@sahara ~/docsearch/technical]$ find -name chapter-1.txt -exec rm -i {} \;
 rm: remove regular file './911report/chapter-1.txt'?
 Y
 ```
 #### Example 6:
+Here we use the command to confirm that we want to delete the file
 ```console
 [user@sahara ~/docsearch/technical]$ find -name 1468-6708-3-4.txt -exec rm -i {} \;
 rm: remove regular file './biomed/1468-6708-3-4.txt'? y